tueimage/essential-skills/medical-images.md

 `image` now contains the 3D volume, which can be plotted or used for further analysis.
  -->

-## Reading and writing Dicom files with SimpleITK
+## Reading Dicom files with SimpleITK

 Dicom is the primary format for medical images.
 Like the `*.mhd`, Dicom splits an image into metadata and raw data.
 Contrary to `*.mhd` files however, the raw data and the header are in the same file.
 Almost all vendors of 3D medical imaging hardware use a version of this format.
 As a consequence, the headers in Dicom files form different manufacturers can be very different.
 The Python package `pydicom` can be used to load Dicom files and access the header parameters.